Teaching The Dyslexic Child No 2

 If your child hasn’t seen a word that many times and can’t recognise it or read it, then this is a matter for the school while the parent takes control of learning at home.
 Parents can follow straight-forward guidance that I am providing on this site, along with worksheets and lessons, to reinforce children’s learning.

-- For dyslexic children, I think texts need to be bigger so they can differentiate letters more easily.
+- For dyslexic children, I think texts need to be in bigger type so they can differentiate letters more easily.

 - Use Dr Jon Lieff’s suggestion of making bigger spaces between words. http://www.searchingforthemind.com/

 - With all children, writing skills lag behind reading skills.
 However, model good writing style at all times.